prosham-purestorage/STAAS-Reporting-Fusion/README.md

     host (not yet implemented)

 These are in decreasing order of precedence - the first match on a volume wins the tag for that container.
-The script 'staas-tag.vols.py' will connect to a server in the fleet, and for each member of the fleet, retrieve the volumes and apply a tag called 'chargeback' in the namespace NAMESPACE, and give it a value based on the container (realm, pod, hostgroup or host) defined in the tagging rules spreadsheet.
+The script 'staas-tag_vols.py' will connect to a server in the fleet, and for each member of the fleet, retrieve the volumes and apply a tag called 'chargeback' in the namespace
+NAMESPACE, and give it a value based on the container (realm, pod, hostgroup or host) defined in the tagging rules spreadsheet.
 If there are no matches, a default value should be defined in the Tagging_rules worksheet and that will be applied.

+### Reporting
+The script staas-reporting.py will connect to the fleet and generate a spreadsheet 'STAAS-Reporting.xls' with a worksheet per detected chargeback tag value, and one for volumes that have no tag.

+The space records are date/time stamped so that space can be rated externally over time.

+An space overview of the fleet will be added in a future iteration